 National and Local Recognition

-In 2006, Brentwood High School was named one of 48 national No Child Left Behind Blue Ribbon High Schools by the United States Department of Education.
-This award was preceded by recognition as a Missouri Gold Star school in 2006, an award Brentwood has received in both 2001 and 1998.
+On September 24, 2013, Brentwood High School was named a 2013 National Blue Ribbon School by the United States Department of Education.
+This award was preceded by recognition as a National Blue Ribbon School in 2006 and Missouri Gold Star school recognitions in 2006, 2001, and 1998.

 Outstanding Student Performance